Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Background

+Relatedly, there are other settings that have motivated recent work in the study of asymmetric information.
+In these settings, the asymmetric information can be modelled as a principal-agent problem.
+Broadly speaking, we can divide these works based on whether there is one or more principals.
 In principal-agent problems with a single principal, the strategic response of agents to a payment contract is studied to design contract mechanisms.
 These works seek to ensure truthful reporting from agents while maximizing the principal's utility.
-In~\cite{cai-15}, a peer-prediction based contract mechanism is developed for a single data purchaser buying data from multiple data sellers.
 In~\cite{zhang-10}, an electricity market where a single purchaser acquires electricity from multiple sources to satisfy its demand is studied.~\cite{zhang-10} investigates the properties of equilibrium in this scenario and shows how local incentive compatibility (where agents only deviate in a neighbourhood of their true preferences) can be achieved.
 An electricity market where an electricity producer supplies to a large number of consumers with stochastic demand is studied in~\cite{bitar-13}.
 In problems with multiple principals, the added effect of coupling between the decisions of the principals and their effect on the agent's response is studied.
 In~\cite{kasbekar-14}, spectrum markets with multiple buyers and sellers is modeled as a finite horizon dynamic game and optimal behaviour is determined using a combination of short-term and long-term contracts.
-Data markets with multiple buyers and multiple sellers considering data as a non-rivalrous good are studied in~\cite{westenbroek-19} and the existence of a multiplicity of equilibria is shown.
 In~\cite{attar-10}, failure of the revelation principle in the multiple-principal multiple-agent scenario when principals can resort to a complex communication scheme is shown.
 In~\cite{zeng-19}, the agent's strategy to contract only a subset of principals in order to maximize its utility is studied.